The PROSPECT Reactor Antineutrino Experiment: Detector installation into HFIR

-The aluminum tank containing the PROSPECT detector elements was lifted by a large forklift, inserted through the outer HFIR experimental room doors, and centered on previously installed chassis.
-The air caster system was then used to move the chassis a few meters for installation of the north-side lead.
-The air casters were then used to move the detector/chassis assembly into Position 1 (see Fig.~\ref{fig:Move}).

-The tank was tilted and filled with LiLS as previously described.
-The tank was returned to level and the LiLS was topped off to the final height.

-A lead layer of 0.025~m $\times$ 0.10~m $\times$ 0.30~m interlocking brick was stacked around the perimeter of the aluminum tank and secured by plastic strapping.
+After the filling operation and subsequent commissioning checks a lead layer of 0.025~m $\times$ 0.10~m $\times$ 0.30~m interlocking brick was stacked around the perimeter of the aluminum tank and secured by plastic strapping.
 Rows of 0.10~m $\times$ 0.10~m recycled polyethylene lumber were stacked on each other log cabin style and secured together by lag screws.
 The wall served as additional restraint for the lead bricks and supported the roof structure.
 Along the east and west faces transition boxes were installed at the top of the walls to allow routing and connections of source and gas tubes (west side) and signal, HV, and monitoring cables (east side).

 Roof beams also of recycled polyethylene lumber were secured on top of the log cabin walls.
 A 0.025~m thick layer of borated polyethylene was added to cover the walls and top of the assembly.
 All plastic surfaces were then covered by thin aluminum sheets.
 A 11 $\times$ 18 array of water filled containers added to the roof completed the shielding assembly.